zinh/zinh.github.io/_posts/2019-11-15-CentOS-7-text-install-with-virt-install.markdown

 ---

 It took me quite sometime to figure out how to install Centos 7 in text-mode with `virt-install`.
-Somehow, Centos 6 can be install normally using standard method but it always crashes during text-installation of Centos 7.
+Somehow, Centos 6 can be installed normally using standard method but it always crashes during text-installation of Centos 7.
 In this quick note, let try to solve it.

 So, my Virsh version is 0.10.2(virt-install is at 0.600.0) running inside an old Centos 6 host.